glennj/exercism.io/javascript/phone-number/README.md

 ## Instructions

-Clean up user-entered phone numbers so that they can be sent SMS messages.
+Clean up phone numbers so that they can be sent SMS messages.

 The **North American Numbering Plan (NANP)** is a telephone numbering system used by many countries in North America like the United States, Canada or Bermuda.
 All NANP-countries share the same international country code: `1`.